MILAN® AVB Connectivity

 • identify the device,

-• adjust its sample rate and clock source, and
+• adjust its sampling rate and clock source, and

 • create connections to or from it.

-Many other configuration options of the M-32 AD Pro are at this time not implemented in generic ATDECC controllers.
+Some additional configuration options of the M-32 AD Pro may not be implemented in generic ATDECC controllers.
 These can be inspected and controlled on the device itself, with the web remote, or using a JSON API.

 Audio Streaming